GSA/fpki-guides/_announcements/01_apple_common_removal.md

 5. Browse to local *certificate* copies on your device.
 Select those that you'd like to add to the profile.
 (For the below example, a copy of the Federal Common Policy CA root certificate was used.)
 6. Click *File* -> *Save* to save your profile to a preferred file location.
 7. Close Configurator 2.
-8. Double-click on the profile to manually install it.<br>
-_OR_<br>
-8. To automate profile installation, use device configuration management applications (e.g., COTS solutions).

 ##### Ready-To-Use Apple Configuration Profile To Install COMMON